davwheat/fujitsu-stylistic-3400/README.md

 The 3400 was a completely new product compared to what Fujitsu has released in the past across the Stylistic range, running Intel Pentium III or Celeron processors at an *extraordinary 400 MHz(!)*, shipping with 64 MB RAM soldered to the motherboard.

 The device was intended to be treated as a portable and dockable system, meaning you would use it during a commute or on-location, as well as at a desk in the dock accessory.

+The main use case pushed by Fujitsu appears to be Hospitals, as they are mentioned consistently through the [promotional material](#documentation).

 1 - [First article online](https://fcw.com/articles/2000/11/28/fujitsu-steams-ahead-with-stylistic.aspx) from 28 Nov 2000. ["TheNeil"](https://web.archive.org/web/20201125000306/http://www.theneil.plus.com/retrostylistic3400.html) also records November 2000 as the release date on his retro collection website.